kurokikaze/moonlands/cards.md

 - Colossus (protection)
 - Energy Band (using only before attack, must attack if able)
 - Entangle ([in]ability to play spells)
-- Epik (choosing up to X cards from opponent hand)
+- Epik (choosing between players)
 - Eye of the Storm (choice between two alternatives)
 - Gar (select in case of tie)
 - Giant Vulbor (discarding, choice between alternatives)
-- Heat Lens (looking at hand and discarding)
+- Heat Lens (choosing between players)
 - Hood of Hiding (ability to be attacked)
-- Implosion (discarding X orothe cards)
 - Karak (exiling under creature, ability to play named relics)
 - Lightning (select between alternatives)
 - Mask of Abwyn (looking at hand)